nikitavoloboev/data/open-source/GitHub.md

 For managing issues I have, I use [Ship macOS app](https://www.realartists.com).

-If I can't work on a task straight away, I assign `future` tag on it.

-Ship app also allows you to put certain issues into Up Next group as can be seen below :
+It allows me to put certain issues into Up Next group as can be seen below :

 ![](https://i.imgur.com/DgMzQa1.png)